The Perfect GitHub Profile

 This article was translated from Portuguese with the help of an LLM.
 The original version may contain nuances not fully captured in this translation.

-Whether you have a project in mind, want to discuss tech, or just want to say hello, I'm always open to new conversations and opportunities.
+Whether you have a project in mind, want to talk tech, or just want to say hi, I read everything that lands in the inbox.